 - Marks an event in the timeline.
 The user event is added to the timeline waveform at whatever point in time it occurs.

-occurrences of a given event and the range.
-The User Ranges table also reports the
+number of occurrences of a given event and the range.
+The User Ranges table also reports

 Timeline Trace report